17 Days

 STYLE: LUXURY

 The closest Subantarctic Islands to New Zealand, they were appropriately called The Snares as they were once considered a hazard for sailing ships.
 Comprising of two main islands and a group of five islands called the Western Chain; they are uninhabited and enjoy the highest protection as Nature Reserves.
 It is claimed by some that these islands are home to more nesting seabirds than all of the British Isles together.
-We plan to arrive in the morning, and as landings are not permitted, we will Zodiac cruise along the sheltered eastern side of the main island if the weather and sea conditions are suitable.
-In the sheltered bays, we should see the endemic Snares Crested Penguin, Snares Island Tomtit and Fernbirds.
+Arrive in the morning, and as landings are not permitted, you will Zodiac cruise along the sheltered eastern side of the main island if the weather and sea conditions are suitable.
+In the sheltered bays, you should see the endemic Snares Crested Penguin, Snares Island Tomtit and Fernbirds.
 There are hundreds of thousands of Sooty Shearwaters nesting on The Snares; the actual number is much debated.
 Buller’s Albatross breed here from early January onwards.
 There will be opportunities to view the forests of large tree daisy Olearia lyallii which forms a canopy over much of the island group.

-You’ll discover why we spend two days exploring this amazing Island.
-It was one of the first of the Subantarctic Islands to obtain World Heritage Status.
-One of the few places where mid-ocean crustal rocks are exposed at the surface due to the collision of the Australian and Pacific Plates.
-Discovered in 1810 the island is now predator free and both the birds and plants are responding.
+The great Australian Antarctic Explorer Sir Douglas Mawson once called Macquarie Island “One of the wonder spots of the world.”
+You are about to discover why as you spend two days exploring this amazing Island.
+It was one of the first of the Subantarctic Islands to obtain World Heritage Status and that was largely due to its unique geology.
+It is one of the few places on earth where mid-ocean crustal rocks are exposed at the surface due to the collision of the Australian and Pacific Plates.
+The island was discovered in 1810 and was soon ravaged by sealers who introduced various animals including rats, mice, cats and rabbits.
+The native bird population was virtually eliminated and plants destroyed.
+The Tasmanian National Parks and Wildlife Service which administered the island recently embarked on a very ambitious eradication program which appears to have been successful.
+The island is now predator free and both the birds and plants are responding.
 It is amazing to witness the regeneration and the increase in the number of birds.
 Macquarie Island is home to four species of penguin, Kings, Royals, Gentoo and Rockhopper.
 The Royal Penguin occurs nowhere else in the world.
-During our visit we will land at two sites (subject of course to weather and sea conditions) and you will get a chance to see, observe and photograph all four species, although the Rockhopper is much harder to capture than the others.
+During your visit you will land at two sites (subject of course to weather and sea conditions) and you will get a chance to see, observe and photograph all four species, although the Rockhopper is much harder to capture than the others.
 Macquarie also has a large population of Southern Elephant Seals.
 Pups are born in October and weaned in November when the breeding adults return to sea.
 The weaners and sub adults lie around on the beaches.
 The weaners go to sea sometime in January, running the gauntlet of Orcas or Killer Whales who are waiting offshore.
-We plan a landing at the Australian Antarctic Research Base at Buckles Bay where you will be able to meet with scientists and base staff.
-It’s one of the longest continuously occupied bases in the Subantarctic.
+Land at the Australian Antarctic Research Base at Buckles Bay where you will be able to meet with scientists and base staff.
+The original base was established in 1947 and the island has been ‘manned’ since then.
+It is one of the longest continuously occupied bases in the Subantarctic.

 En route to Bluff we will cross the Chatham Rise, a large, relatively shallowly submerged part of the Zealandia continent that stretches east from near the South Island of New Zealand.
 Nutrient rich waters from the south mix with warm northern waters and there is an overlap between northern pelagic species and birds from southern latitudes, so we can expect great pelagic sightings.
 Species we expect to encounter include Wandering Albatross, Royal Albatross, Black-browed Albatross, White-capped Albatross and Salvin’s Albatross.
 Petrel species we should be able to identify are the Northern Giant Petrel, Cape Petrel, Westland Black Petrel, White-chinned Petrel, Great-winged Petrel, Grey-backed Storm-Petrel, Whitefaced Storm-Petrel, the DivingPetrel and Cook’s Petrel.
 Additional birdlife will include species of shearwater seabirds.
 These tubenose birds fly with stiff wings and use a ‘shearing’ flight technique to move across wave fronts with the minimum of active flight.
 Photographic opportunities can include Flesh-footed Shearwater, Buller’s Shearwater, Sooty Shearwater and Little Shearwater.
 Small petrels on the horizon and close by include Fairy Prion and Broad-billed Prion.
 We will recap the highlights of our expedition and enjoy a farewell dinner tonight as we complete the last few miles of our journey.